Intermittent Fasting And Its Effects On Type 2 Diabetes

 Medically reviewed by Spandana Nagulapally, Masters in Clinical Nutrition and Dietetics

 We all want to shed those extra pounds and look our best.
-Adopting a healthy lifestyle will benefit in the long run and can curb a number of lifestyle-related diseases.
+Adopting an intermittent fasting and healthy lifestyle will benefit in the long run and can curb a number of lifestyle-related diseases.

 To achieve great health, it is important to eat a well-balanced diet and exercise regularly.
 Popular methods to lose weight are popping up left, right and center.
 Before adopting any method, it is very important to consult a specialist and know about its pros and cons thoroughly.

 One such method that has become quite popular of late is the intermittent fasting.
 A number of people across the world have adopted intermittent fasting since the method has proven to promote weight loss.

 - Types of intermittent fasting

 - Disadvantages of intermittent fasting

 Well, it is not just weight loss.
 Studies have revealed that intermittent fasting can also prevent several lifestyle-related diseases and is especially beneficial for people with Type 2 diabetes.

 What is intermittent fasting?